 The goal of the Institute's salary administration program is to provide an equitable and systematic means of compensating its various categories of employees in relation to their assigned duties and responsibilities and, as much as possible, recognize differences in individual performance levels.
 Further, it is the Institute's policy that its salary administration practices and compensation levels be competitive with those in like organizations for comparable job categories.
-More detailed information on the Salary Administration Program can be found on the Compensation website.

 - Senior Research Scientist/Senior Research Engineer/Senior Research Associate

 - Principal Research Scientist/Principal Research Engineer/Principal Research Associate